DeveloperCielo/developercielo.github.io/_i18n/en/_posts/webservice/2015-03-25-webservice-1.5.md

   * In case of XML version 1.6.1 (this version is only for cancellation), the status of partial cancellation will be different: If cancellation OK, the code of status will be 9.
 In case of error on partial cancellation, the code of status will be 6.
 This rules are only for partial cancellation
   * Do not use the version 1.6.1 to send transactions.
 This versions is only to cancellation.
   * If the TAG `<valor>` doesn't be provided, the system will assume the total cancellation.
-  * To Amex issuer it's available just the total cancellation.
+  * Partial cancellation is available for all flags supported in e-Commerce.
   * To debit modality, doesn't exist the possibility of effective the partial cancellation.
   * **Transaction with boarding fees:**
     * Captured transactions with the same authorization value (in other words, total capture), have the same treatment for total and partial cancellation, because the boarding fee value is fully cancelled.